TIYDC/newline-assistant/README.md

 ### Install It

-Clone this repo, then go to [chrome://extensions](chrome://extensions) in your browser.
-Drag the `tiyo-assistant-1.0.crx` file from this directory onto that page.
+Download the `crx` file from one of the [releases on GitHub](https://github.com/TIYDC/tiyo-assistant/releases), then go to [chrome://extensions](chrome://extensions) in your browser and drag the `tiyo-assistant-x.y.z.crx` file you downloaded onto that page.
 That's it!

 ### Gradebook